 So it was settled, and I ordered it within the next week.
 It cost $151.19 from the Focusrite website, which I thought was a reasonable price.
 When it arrived we recorded our song and sent it out to our family and friends.
 The Scarlett 2i2 performed like a champ, and I was pleased with the sound quality of its input.
 Here is our recording:

 A bit of back story: Through the early 2000’s I used my computer’s sound card as my audio input, with variable results.
 “Lint in my Pocket” and “Aurelia Aurita” were probably the worst results, as the dying old sound card produced a lot of crackling and popping on the recording.
-The other New Folder recordings were better because I had a new computer with a healthier sound card, and Lost and Found was better still because I started paying attention to the noise level and applying a graphic equalizer to filter out the worst of it.
+The other New Folder recordings were better because I had a new computer with a healthier sound card, and the early tracks from Lost and Found was better still because I started paying attention to the noise level and applying a graphic equalizer to filter out the worst of it.
 But right when I felt like my recording technique was starting to mature, three things happened to derail me for a decade: 1) Medical education took over my life like a cancer, sucking up all of my free time and strangling all of my hobbies, 2) my wife and I had a bunch of kids, and 3) I migrated to Linux.

 The first two of these were certainly more important, but the third one was not inconsequential.
 I have been tinkering with Linux since 2000, and in about 2006 I made it my primary platform for home computing.
 I was a poor student, and Free Software was also generally free software.
 But audio on desktop Linux can be a bit temperamental, and I never could get my audio inputs working the way they worked on Windows or OS X. I did manage to use Linux applications to make music (the drum part from “Rising Sun” was programmed on Hydrogen, and I started playing with LMMS in about 2012), but these don’t require audio input to work.
 What I really wanted was to record guitar on Linux, and I didn’t have a good way to do that.